Knowledge-Based Design Requirements for Generative Social Robots in Higher Education: Methodology

 \subsection{Sample}

-University students and lecturers were identified as key stakeholders for GSRs to support learning lecture contents: University students represent direct stakeholders who interact with GSR technology, while lecturers represent indirect stakeholders that configure the robot and provide it with relevant didactical information about their lecture.
-Participants were recruited from the Swiss and German Universities affiliated with the research team.
-We took care to only include students and instructors in the sample who did not have a conflict of interest or dependency with any of the researchers.
+University students and lecturers were identified as key stakeholders for GSRs that support learning course materials.
+University students represent direct stakeholders who interact with GSRs, while lecturers represent indirect stakeholders that configure the robot and provide it with relevant didactic information about their courses \cite{friedmanValueSensitiveDesign2013}.
+Participants were recruited from the Swiss and German universities affiliated with the research team.
+Students who had a student–teacher relationship and lecturers who had a professional dependency with the research team were excluded to avoid potential conflicts of interest.

 A total of twelve semi-structured interviews were conducted between November 2024 and January 2025.
 This sample size is considered sufficient to achieve data saturation for qualitative analysis \cite{ahmedSampleSizeSaturation2025}.
 Gender distribution of the interviewees was counterbalanced with six identifying as female, six as male.
 Eight out of the twelve participants reported prior experience in interactions with social robots.
-Four participants reported no prior interactions with social robots, however, two out of those four had observed such interactions.
-Lecturers had a mean age of 52 years (\emph{SD} = 10.95 years).
-Most of them were rather experienced educators, with a minimum of six years of teaching, going up to 33 years (\emph{M} = 18, \emph{SD} = 8.94 years).
+Four participants reported no prior interactions with social robots, but two out of those four had observed such interactions.
+Lecturers had a mean age of 52 years (\emph{SD} = 10.95 years) and were experienced educators, with teaching experience ranging from 6 to 33 years (\emph{M} = 18, \emph{SD} = 8.94 years).
 The mean age of the student sample was 27 years (\emph{SD} = 3.10 years).
-Student's experiences ranged from the first semester of the bachelor's degree (S5), up to the last semester in the master's degree (S4).
+Students ranged from the first semester of a bachelor's program to the final semester of a master's program.
 Table 1 provides an overview of the participants, as well as their teaching or study subjects.